Cordon sanitaire (politics): Italy

-The Italian Communist Party (PCI) and the Italian Social Movement (MSI) were excluded from Christian Democratic-led coalition governments during the Cold War.
-Only during the Zoli Cabinet/Segni II Cabinet/Tambroni Cabinet (1957–1958; 1959–1960) and the Historic Compromise (1976–1979) the Christian Democracy relied on either the MSI or the PCI.
-The end of the Cold War along with the Tangentopoli scandal and Mani pulite investigation resulted in a dramatic political realignment.
+The Italian Communist Party (PCI) and the Italian Social Movement (MSI) were excluded from Christian Democracy-led coalition governments during the Cold War.
+Only during the Zoli government, the second Segni government, and the Tambroni government (1957–1958; 1959–1960) and the Historic Compromise (1976–1979), Christian Democracy relied on either the MSI or the PCI.
+The end of the Cold War along with the Tangentopoli scandal and Mani pulite investigation resulted in a dramatic political realignment that saw the fall of the First Italian Republic and gave rise to the Second Italian Republic.